chuanqisun/blog/src/posts/20250419-react-hooks-is-all-you-need.md

 keywords: ["ai", "engineering"]
 ---

 The agent hype is still on the rise but the quality and efficiency of agentic systems are far from production-ready.
-As people scramble to come up with new architectures tackle the agentic system design challenge, I saw [Humanlayer](https://www.humanlayer.dev/) dropping this tongue-in-cheek principle in [12-factor-agents](https://github.com/humanlayer/12-factor-agents).
+As people scramble to come up with new architectures to tackle the agentic system design challenge, I saw [Humanlayer](https://www.humanlayer.dev/) dropping this tongue-in-cheek principle in [12-factor-agents](https://github.com/humanlayer/12-factor-agents).
 As a functional programming lover, I'm drooling over this diagram:

 ```txt
 +---------+     +-----------+     +-----+   +-----+     +-------------------+